ShizCalev/Afevis-MGS2-Bugfix-Compilation/README.md

 NOTE: OPTIONAL ADDON 2X & 4X AI UPSCALED RELEASES OF THIS PACK ARE PROVIDED.
 As this pack already replaces nearly all of the game's textures, our upscaled packs do FULLY REPLACE LiqMix's AI Slop texture packs.
-### NOTE: The 4x Upscaled pack can only be found on our [NexusMods.com page](https://www.nexusmods.com/metalgearsolid2mc/mods/52) due to GitHub's file size restrictions.
-Nothing we can do about that - yell at Microsoft!

 <br>